Table of Contents

 Wearable Health Device Advances

-Integration of the IoT and AI into wearable health devices
+Integration of the IoT and AI into Wearable Health Devices

 The integration of the Internet of Things (IoT) and artificial intelligence (AI) into wearable health devices has led to significant advances in the healthcare industry.